Home

 * Have students decorate a paper bag to hold valentine cards they receive from others.

 * Ask your students how they want to celebrate Valentine's Day.
-They may have some good valentine classroom party ideas.
+They may have some good classroom party ideas.

 * Also be sure to check out some of my own classroom party games